SumoLogic/sumologic-documentation/docs/CSE/global-intelligence.md

 ---
 id: global-intel
-sidebar_title: Global Intelligence
+sidebar_label: Global Intelligence
 description: Crowd-sourced intelligence for Insights
 ---

-# Crowd-sourced intelligence for Insight triage.
+# Crowd-sourced intelligence for Insight triage

 This page describes Global Intelligence for Security Insights, implemented in CSE as Global Confidence scores.
 This feature helps security analysts triage and prioritize Insights.